sxs-collaboration/spectre/docs/Main.md

 - For instructions on **installing SpECTRE** on personal computers and clusters consult the \ref installation "Installation" and \ref installation_on_clusters "Installation on clusters" pages, respectively.
+See the
+  \ref spectre_build_system "build system" page for how to configure SpECTRE.
 - If you are looking to **run simulations with SpECTRE** we recommend starting with the \ref tutorials "User Tutorials".
 The tutorials are designed to get users up and running with a simulation, as well as analyzing and visualizing